 Who needs access to the content and in what format?

 Before you share your item, consider your sharing privileges and the security settings of your organization.
 Then consider the format and your audience.
-Do you want to share a map, an app, embed a map in your website, add a file to a group?
+Do you want to share a map or an app, embed a map in your website, or add a file to a group?
 For example, if you want to share data with your constituents who probably don't have ArcGIS Desktop but do have access to the Internet, you could publish your data as a web layer, create a story map, and embed the app in your website.